NinevehGL/NinevehGL/README.md

 ## Installation

-Nippur is compatible with iOS 7 or later.
+NinevehGL is compatible with iOS 7 or later.
-Nippur is available through [CocoaPods](http://cocoapods.org/pods/NinevehGL).
+NinevehGL is available through [CocoaPods](http://cocoapods.org/pods/NinevehGL).
 To install it, simply add the following line to your Podfile:

 ![NinevehGL](http://nineveh.gl/imgs/ninevehgl_icon_152.png)